Small things, mostly |||

 Up next Technology optimism in South East Asia (Vietnam) The Little Burma in Kuala Lumpur (Malaysia)

-Latest posts Racism as a predictive model (Thailand) Testing luggage trackers (Vietnam) A single unruly lock of hair (Singapore) The bookstore in Ginza (Japan) The dancer (Singapore) Bad decisions (Vietnam) Love is far away (Vietnam) Collecting Nostalgia and Tofu Nwe (Cambodia) Falling apart (Burma) Among the Kachin (Malaysia) The Vision (Japan) The shoe fixing man (Vietnam) The art of leaving notes (Singapore) Asia Overland, perhaps the best travel guide ever I love Lan Anh (Vietnam) Tibetan tea and Nur (China) The girl with the fixed lens camera (Thailand) A mischievous host (Cambodia) Please don’t hurry my order (Singapore) The old backpacker area of Bangkok (Thailand) Hand drawn maps (Sri Lanka) I love airports (Thailand) Food from Burma in Bangkok (Thailand) Apple shop names (Cambodia) A return to the North (Thailand) New Year’s Day (Japan) Million elephants and the fastest train (Laos) The neighbor (Vietnam) Alley kids in Vientiane (Laos) I love Hanoi, but only in the winters (Vietnam) A week in Mangalore (India)
+Latest posts How I get people interested in reading Traveling with the Daylight DC-1 (Japan) No, you won’t be kidnapped in Phnom Penh (Cambodia) Testing luggage trackers (Vietnam) A single unruly lock of hair (Singapore) The bookstore in Ginza (Japan) The dancer (Singapore) Bad decisions (Vietnam) Love is far away (Vietnam) Collecting Nostalgia and Tofu Nwe (Cambodia) Falling apart (Burma) Among the Kachin (Malaysia) The Vision (Japan) The shoe fixing man (Vietnam) The art of leaving notes (Singapore) Asia Overland, perhaps the best travel guide ever I love Lan Anh (Vietnam) Tibetan tea and Nur (China) The girl with the fixed lens camera (Thailand) A mischievous host (Cambodia) Please don’t hurry my order (Singapore) The old backpacker area of Bangkok (Thailand) Hand drawn maps (Sri Lanka) I love airports (Thailand) Food from Burma in Bangkok (Thailand) Apple shop names (Cambodia) A return to the North (Thailand) New Year’s Day (Japan) Million elephants and the fastest train (Laos) The neighbor (Vietnam) Alley kids in Vientiane (Laos)